Hokodo's 2023 predictions: Trade credit will go unstoppably digital

 3 | BNPL for business gathers momentum

 Who hasn’t heard of BNPL?
 It’s been the white-hot trend of the past 24 months.
 12% of Brits today already use these services in their private lives – and some of these will of course be business owners.
 It was just a matter of time before businesses began to use B2B BNPL.
-After all, the global business payments market is worth $125 trillion.
+After all, the global business payments market is expected to reach $175 trillion by 2030.

 As B2B BNPL becomes more commonplace, demand will grow too.
 The waves of tech- hungry young Millennials and Gen-Zs rising through the workforce will expect it.
 Already today, 73% of B2B buyers admit to abandoning purchases if they experience any friction.
 And a compelling 91% say that they wouldn’t bother with a B2B provider if digital payments and finance at the checkout weren’t an option.